House backs $675 billion spending bill for Pentagon

 "We are finally getting our readiness back on track and providing our service members with the resources they desperately need.
 We can't afford to stop now," he said.

-Construction of one littoral combat ship in the next fiscal year, combined with three ships funded in 2018 and three more approved in 2017, would keep U.S. shipyards "supplied with ample work to remain viable for the U.S. Navy Next Generation Frigate FFG(X) Program," the White House said.
+Construction of one littoral combat ship in the next fiscal year, combined with three ships funded this year and three more approved in 2017, would keep U.S. shipyards "supplied with ample work to remain viable for the U.S. Navy Next Generation Frigate FFG(X) Program," the White House said.

 The White House also objected to a proposed $3 billion cut in the military's operations and maintenance accounts, and $245 million in cuts to advanced munitions.